-Though your chances depend also on a few factors you cannot influence, for example the number of other people who compete with you for the job and their interviewing skills, but you should not bother with that.
+Though your chances depend also on a few factors you cannot influence, for example the number of other people who compete with you for the job, and on their interviewing skills and qualities, you should not bother with that.

 1. Step – Perfect interview preparation.

 Practice makes perfect, practice helps us to get rid of stress.
-The more you know about the employer and the better you understand the interviews, the less stress you will experience on a big day.
+The more you know about the employer and the better you understand the interviews and what happens in them, the less stress you will experience on a big day.